Scenes from a Moral Panic

 Drug Deaths vs Media Coverage

 From the Guardian’s Data Blog comes this neat visualization of poisoning deaths from various drugs and compared to press coverage thereof.
 The at the comparison for pot in particular.
-I think this image, which shows the deaths as a proportion of users is probably more relevant when considering the likely social consequences of media bias.

 Prohibition Cartoon of the Day